 Historically, divorces required one party to be at fault.
-This could have been criminal behavior, adultery, or abuse, for example.
-Now instead, all states, Minnesota included, operate under a “no fault” divorce system.
+Example “faults” included criminal behavior, adultery, or abuse.
+Now instead, Minnesota and all states use a “no fault” divorce system.

-As an aside, some states still require a separation period before divorcing.
-This is to give the parties time to think over the decision and possibly reconcile.
-Minnesota does not have a separation requirement.
+Some states still require a separation period before divorcing.
+States keep this to give the spouses time to think over the decision and possibly reconcile.
+However, Minnesota does not have a separation requirement.

 What is a No Fault Divorce and why does it matter?

 A no fault divorce means that either party can get a divorce without alleging the other is at fault in some way.
 Instead, one spouse only needs to allege that the marriage is effectively broken.
 Each state has required language for this.

-For example, celebrities often get divorced citing “irreconcilable differences”.
+For example, celebrities often divorce citing “irreconcilable differences”.
 In Minnesota, the term is “irretrievable breakdown of the marriage“.

-Perhaps most importantly, it also means that either party can get a divorce over the objection of the other party.
-So, if you are entitled to a divorce in Minnesota and want a divorce, there’s no way for your spouse to legally prevent it.
+Perhaps most importantly, in a no fault state either party can get a divorce over the objection of the other party.
+So, one spouse is entitled to a divorce in Minnesota and wants one, there’s no way for the other spouse to legally stop it.

 Lastly, “no fault” only refers to the reason to start a divorce.
 In practice, it largely removes the “who’s to blame for the divorce” question.
 Blame doesn’t typically matter legally.